 Challenges of Being a Woman in Tech

-There are many benefits of a career in software engineering for both men and women, including advancement opportunities, work-life balance, and high salaries.
+There are many benefits of a career in software engineering for both men and women, including advancement opportunities, work-life balance, and high salaries for software engineers.
 But there are several challenges of being a woman in tech that men don’t have to face.

 1. Lacking Mentors/Role Models